waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Struggle Mechanic:** Struggle is only used automatically when a Pokémon is out of PP for ALL of its moves.
 - **Full Heal Mechanic:** This item ONLY cures status conditions.
 It does NOT restore HP.
 This was verified by attempting to use it on multiple injured Pokémon with no status effects, which resulted in the message 'It won't have any effect.'

 # III.
-Current Strategy: Victory Road 2F Puzzle (Revised Agent Strategy)
+Current Strategy: Victory Road 2F Puzzle
-- **High-Level Goal:** Move two boulders onto their corresponding switches.
-Boulder B1 (5,15) goes to Switch S1 (2,17).
-Boulder B2 (6,6) goes to Switch S2 (10,17).
-- **Agent Analysis:** The key to the puzzle is the constrained path of Boulder B2.
-It must be pushed vertically down the corridor at x=6 to row 16 before it can be moved horizontally.
-This path avoids all traps and ensures the player can always access the correct side for each push.
-The two boulder paths are independent and can be completed in any order.
-- **Strategic Plan (Sub-Goals):**
-    1. Maneuver the boulder starting at (6, 6) down the vertical corridor at x=6 until it reaches position (6, 16).
-    2. Push the boulder from (6, 16) horizontally to the right to position (10, 16).
-    3. Push the boulder from (10, 16) down onto the switch at (10, 17).
-    4. Push the boulder from (5, 15) horizontally to the left to position (2, 15).
-    5. Push the boulder from (2, 15) down onto the switch at (2, 17).
+- **Status:** Southern boulder puzzle solved.
+The boulder from (5, 15) is now on the switch at (2, 17).
+- **Current Goal:** Solve the northern boulder puzzle.
+- **Hypothesis:** The solution to the northern boulder puzzle at (6, 6) requires accessing the eastern side of the map, which is now possible since the southern puzzle cleared the barrier at (8, 9).

 # V. Tool & Agent Principles
 - **Scientific Method:** Use a scientific approach: form a hypothesis, test it, and document the conclusion.
 Do not modify tools to test hypotheses; test them with in-game actions first.